Senyeah/APIEngine/README.md

 APIEngine will then initialise a new project located at `<path to your new project>`, relative to the current working directory.
 The endpoint definition file is given as the standard input.

+If `<path to your new project>` is not given, a new project named `Untitled` is created in the current working directory.

 ### Updating a project

 To update the endpoint definition file after the project has been created, you need to edit the `.definition` file in the project’s root directory.
 To actually reflect these changes you need to tell APIEngine to recompile the file: